Rustrace

 2024-present

 Frontier is a small Rust command line tool for ease of reproducing installations.
-It is still WIP, but currently supports generating a configuration file that lists all user installed packages which can then be installed using Frontier.
+It is still WIP (on the back-burner), but currently supports generating a configuration file that lists all user installed packages which can then be installed using Frontier.